Where to find web engineers and big turn-offs to watch for when interviewing them

 Today’s business landscape where more and more customers are going digital highlights the need for businesses to do the same.
 The way that a company takes advantage of technology (be it in the form of a website, an online shop, an app, etc.) goes a long way in determining its success or failure.
 This makes the search for top-notch web developers even more important.

 Are you looking for someone to create the look and style of your project or someone who can implement and code the design?
-If your focus is the aesthetics, you will want to hire a designer.
-On the other hand, if you are in need of someone to implement and code the design, then you need a developer.
+If your focus is the aesthetics and web design, you will want to hire a designer.
+On the other hand, if you are in need of someone to implement and code the design, then you need to hire a web developer.

-Both will likely be needed in the development project, but they will each contribute specific skill sets depending on the tasks.
+Both web designers and web developers will likely be needed in the development project, but they will each contribute specific skill sets depending on the tasks.
 While there are designers with basic knowledge of HTML or CSS, it is still much better when you have a dedicated web developer who can use various markup languages and development-related tools to effectively code your site from scratch.

 This is where the decision making of your marketing team, business development team, consultants, and other stakeholders proves useful.
 At the beginning of any development project, you will need to figure out what type of application will work for you and your customers’ needs.
 Do you want to engage customers only mobile, on your company website, or both?